The Poet (novel): Plot

 Jack McEvoy, a crime reporter for the Rocky Mountain News, is informed that his identical twin brother Sean, a Denver homicide detective, has died in an apparent suicide.
 Despite the apparent implausibility that foul play was involved, Jack is reluctant to accept that his brother had succumbed to depression.
 He re-examines Sean's investigation into the gruesome death of a college student, Theresa Lofton, and concludes that his brother's death was staged.

 Jack links Sean's death to three other detectives who apparently killed themselves under similar circumstances and who, like Sean, were found with one-sentence suicide notes quoting Edgar Allan Poe.
 When the FBI attempts to block the investigation, Jack is able to trade his knowledge of the other deaths for a role with their team, which includes Robert Backus, the agent-in-charge, and Rachel Walling, who is assigned to handle Jack and becomes personally involved with him.
 The FBI nicknames the serial killer "The Poet" because of how he features Poe in his killings.

 The case soon focuses on an online pedophile network, with one particular participant, William Gladden, getting the most attention.
 Jack is taken along on the operation to arrest Gladden, who kills one of the FBI agents, Rachel's ex-husband Gordon Thorson.
 Jack ends up killing Gladden himself while being held hostage.
 However, comments made by Gladden lead Jack to believe that he was not the killer, even though the case has been officially closed.

 Jack finds evidence suggesting that the killer has a connection to the FBI, tracing a "boasting" fax back to Thorson.
 Since Jack knew that she had sent Thorson on a fake errand to buy condoms at the time the fax was sent, he suspects Walling of being The Poet and of posting to the pedophile network under the name "Eidolon", another Poe reference.
 He then learns that her father, a cop, had been suspected of molesting her and committed suicide when she was a teenager.

 Jack informs Backus of his suspicions, only for Backus to lure him to a remote location where he is drugged.
 Backus admits that he himself is both Eidolon and The Poet, admitting to all of the killings and to his setup of Gladden as the "fall guy" for the murders.
 As Backus prepares to sodomize and then kill Jack, Walling appears and knocks Backus out the window and down a long hill.
-The police later find a body; however, it is left ambiguous as to whether this is Backus.
+The police later find a body in a culvert; however, it is left ambiguous as to whether this is Backus.

 Meanwhile, as the facts of the case become known, Walling's judgment is called into question owing to her personal relationship with Jack and her professional relationship with Backus.
 However, because Jack suspected her, Walling ends their relationship and takes a trip to Italy.
 Jack then takes leave from his newspaper to write a book about the events, although Walling explains to him that the book will forever taint the FBI because of Backus.